+Business processes are often talked about, yet not well understood.
+The big problem with them is that too few people know what the whole process actually should be.
 Whenever you are following a set of steps to achieve some goal you are following a process.
-Your people do their jobs through day to day implementation of those processes in order to deliver results.
-If the processes are ill-conceived or inefficient things move slowly and results are more expensive to obtain than they need to be.
-Well designed, efficient processes that integrate with other related business processes keep things running smoothly, costs down and help to keep people motivated.
+Sometimes various people follow different steps to achieve the same goal.
+You rely on processes in order to deliver results.
+If they are ill-conceived or inefficient, then things move slowly and results are more expensive to obtain than they need to be.
+Well designed, efficient, and consistent processes that integrate with other related business processes keep things running smoothly, costs down, and help to keep people motivated.

 Over time our natural tendency to want to do things “better” causes us to re-design our business processes.
 We streamline here, add something there, etc., all in an effort to deal with changing circumstances or situations that have arisen or disappeared.
-Unfortunately it’s far more common to add complexity to our processes than to take it away.
-That’s how bureaucracy grows and becomes bloated.
+Sometimes those changes are for the good, but not everyone follows them or even knows about your changes.
+Unfortunately, that tendency often results in added complexity, not simplicity.
+In fact, that is how bureaucracy grows and becomes bloated – just look at any government process and you’ll easily see signs of inefficiency and wastefulness.

-Maintenance is a business process.
-For best performance it is tightly integrated with materials management, supply chain, human resources and engineering.
-If those various “departments” operate independently of each other, they will tend to optimize their own results sometimes at the expense of others’.
-If they work together the result is optimization of the entire business.
+Maintenance is a business process and one which we can ill afford to be inefficient.
+For best performance, it is tightly integrated with materials management, supply chain, human resources, and engineering.
+If those various “departments” operate independently of each other, or communicate poorly, they will most likely optimize their own results and sometimes (perhaps often) at the expense of others’.
+If they work together the result is the optimization of the entire business.
+That entails a degree of compromise and cooperation that is becoming rare in many organizations.

-There are a variety of tools used in analyzing process flows: process mapping, process analysis, value stream mapping, visioning and redesign are all used to help wring more value from business processes.
+There are a variety of tools used in analyzing process flows: process mapping, process analysis, value stream mapping, visioning, and redesign are all used to help wring more value from business processes.
+Even when you believe things are running smoothly, there’s a good chance that someone has found a way to improve on the “formal” process and no one else but them knows about it.

-In organizations where corporate wide management systems have been installed there is a tendency to impose consistent business processes on all parts of the company.
-In theory this is great but it fails to take account of the unique circumstances that exist at each location and business unit.
+In organizations where corporate-wide management systems have been installed there is a tendency to impose consistent business processes on all parts of the company.
+In theory, this is great but it fails to take account of the unique circumstances that exist at each location and business unit.
 Local thinking and methods are often more effective than ideas from elsewhere.
-For large scale corporate transformations across multiple sites it is best to lay out standards and expectations but leave the decisions about execution to the local levels.“
+Regulations or laws that result in complexity in some processes may be required in one country, but not others where the company operates.
+Why impose those elsewhere if there is no need or advantage in doing so?
+For large scale corporate transformations across multiple sites it is best to layout standards and expectations but leave the decisions about execution to the local levels.

 Uptime Training Courses Now Available: